-When you apply for a mortgage it is o.k. to not include alimony as a source of income, especially if you do not report alimony on your tax returns.
-It sounds like you would prefer to not use alimony as income on your mortgage application which is fine.
-This also means that not reporting alimony on your tax returns should not be an issue when it comes to getting a mortgage.
-We provide a comprehensive overview of the mortgage application on FREEandCLEAR.
+When you apply for a mortgage you are not required to include alimony as a source of income, especially if you do not report alimony on your tax returns.
+It sounds like you would prefer to not use alimony income on your mortgage application which is fine, although the lower your income, the lower the mortgage amount you can afford.

-Please note that some lenders request that divorced borrowers provide a copy of the the divorce agreement including an alimony schedule.
-Lenders are typically focused on alimony obligations that borrowers are required to pay but may also review these documents for borrowers who receive alimony and include it as a source of income on their mortgage application.
-Underwriting guidelines on this issue vary by lender and it is less relevant for borrowers who do not report alimony income on their mortgage application.
+Please note that some lenders request that divorced applicants provide a copy of their divorce agreement including the alimony or child support schedule.
+Lenders are typically focused on alimony obligations that borrowers are required to pay -- which is considered debt when you apply for a mortgage -- but may also review these documents for borrowers who receive alimony.
+This documentation requirement is more applicable if you want to include alimony income when you apply for a mortgage.

 Mortgage qualification requirements vary by lender and loan program.
 We recommend that you contact multiple lenders in the table below to understand their eligibility guidelines for applicants that receive alimony.View All Lenders

 "B3-3.1-09, Alimony or Child Support."
 Selling Guide: Fannie Mae Single Family.
 Fannie Mae, October 2 2019.
 Web.« Return to Q&A Home About the author